yondchang/blog/README.md

 # blog
-This is a techinical blog using R markdown with Hugo blog + Netify, topics include statistics, machine learning, data analysis.
+This is my techinical blog using R markdown with Hugo blog + Netify.